top of page

 Another early start with the bus picking us up at 5.45 am.

-We decided to skip the 6.45 am breakfast this day and instead caught up with a nap, although the day starts with some magical scenery, so you have to take it in turns to nap.
+Today, we decided to skip breakfast and catch up with a nap at 6:45 am when we board the train.
+Although the day starts with magical scenery, you must take turns napping.

-On this day, we spent more time outside in the open-air viewing area, which was simply awe-inspiring, and many new friendships were made while enjoying the fresh mountain air and the journey.
+On this day, we spent more time outside in the open-air viewing area, which was awe-inspiring.
+Many new friendships were made while enjoying the fresh mountain air and the journey.

-Using one of the tips below, we scored a table just for ourselves while sipping a beautiful french chablis and even slowing the meal service.
+Using one of the tips below, we scored a table just for ourselves while sipping a beautiful French Chablis and even slowing the meal service.
 We could not fault the service.
-The team was amazing!
+The team was terrific!

-The train stops just outside Lake Louise for about 30-minutes to offload passengers.
-Unfortunately, you are stationed behind the mountain, so don't expect any lake views.
-We were very disappointed with this, as one of the reasons we booked this train trip was because we understood we would also visit Lake Louise, might have been careless on our behalf misunderstanding the route.
+The train stops outside Lake Louise for about 30 minutes to offload passengers.
+Unfortunately, you are behind the mountain, so don't expect any lake views.
+We were very disappointed with this, as one of the reasons we booked this train trip was because we understood we would also visit Lake Louise, which might have been careless on our behalf, a misunderstanding of the route.

-We're now down to the home stretch and exhaustedly arrive in Banff after two very long days.
+We're now down to the home stretch and will arrive in Banff exhausted after two very long days.

-Another 30-minute wait as we waited for the bus to load and drive us to our hotel, which was an 8-minute walk; it would have been nice to be offered the walking option.
+We also waited another 30 minutes for the bus to load and drive us to our hotel, which was an 8-minute walk; it would have been nice to have been offered the walking option.

-By this time, it's 8.30 pm, and in Banff, that means only one thing, everything is nearly closed, and most restaurants close at 9 pm.
+By this time, it's 8:30 pm, and in Banff, that's 8:30 pm.
+Only one thing: everything is nearly closed, and most restaurants close at 9 pm.

 Banff is suffering from over-tourism, with a population of 8,000 receiving up to one million visitors per month in Summer.

-The locals we talked to in Banff gave us the best advice: to leave and stay in Canmore, only 20-minutes from Banff, with better dining, views, and no tourists.
+The locals we talked to in Banff gave us the best advice: leave and stay in Canmore, which is only 20 minutes from Banff, has better dining and views and no tourists.

 Insiders Tips